Nimrodda/WizarDroid/README.md

 WizarDroid
 ==========

-WizarDroid is an Android library for creating Wizard like Activities such as *Windows Setup Wizard*, *Step by Step* installation processes, etc.
-It is built on top of Android's Fragments which act as the Wizard's steps.
+WizarDroid is an Android library for creating Wizard like Activities such as Installation Wizard, Step by Step processes, etc. It is built on top of Android's Fragments featuring Wizard state persistence and simple API for controling the flow of your application.

 Prereqiusits
 ------------